Glencore – $170.49bn

 We are confident about the unique quality of our Company Profiles.
 However, we want you to make the most beneficial decision for your business, so we offer a free sample that you can download by submitting the below formBy GlobalData

 Glencore owns controlled and non-controlled facilities for storage, handling and processing in key business locations and is also supported by an extensive silo and export elevator network.
 In 2015 the company processed about 11.5mt of agricultural products.

 Glencore reported revenue of $170.49bn in 2015, a 22.9% decline year-over-year.
 Its operating loss was at $8.01bn as opposed to an operating income of $4.25bn in the previous year.
 Its net loss for the year was $4.96bn versus a net profit of $2.31bn in 2014.

-Glencore's key competitors include Coresco AG, MNP Petroleum Corporation, Anglo American, Archer Daniels Midland Company, Aurubis AG, BHP Billiton Limited, Cargill, Dowa Holdings, Noble Group Limited, Rio Tinto, Teck Resources Limited, Trafigura Group and Vale S.A.
+Glencore’s key competitors include Coresco AG, MNP Petroleum Corporation, Anglo American, Archer Daniels Midland Company, Aurubis AG, BHP Billiton, Cargill, Dowa Holdings, Noble Group, Rio Tinto, Teck Resources, Trafigura Group and Vale.

-In May 2016 Glencore through its subsidiary Maru Sky acquired an 8.47% interest in Atlas Iron, an iron ore miner based in Australia, for a purchase consideration of $15.8m.
+In May 2016, Glencore through its subsidiary Maru Sky acquired an 8.47% interest in Australian iron ore miner Atlas Iron for a purchase consideration of $15.8m.

 In the same month the company announced plans to sell Vasilkovskoye gold mine in Kazakhstan, valued at around $2bn.
-Glencore, which owns a 70% stake in the mine, is looking to clear its $26bn debt.
+Owning a 70% stake in the mine, Glencore is looking to clear its $26bn debt.

-In March 2016 Glencore agreed to sell a 40% stake in Glencore Agricultural Products to Canada Pension Plan Investment Board (CPPIB) for a cash consideration of around $2.5bn.
+In March 2016, Glencore agreed to sell a 40% stake in Glencore Agricultural Products to Canada Pension Plan Investment Board (CPPIB) for a cash consideration of $2.5bn.